Kerry Katona: 2002–2012: Reality television and media career

 In 2002, Katona presented the ITV's dating show ElimiDate and appeared on Lily Savage's Blankety Blank.
-In 2004, she won the third series of the British reality TV show I'm a Celebrity...
+She also appeared as judge on the RTÉ talent show You're a Star.
+In 2004, she won the third series of the ITV reality show I'm a Celebrity...
 Get Me Out of Here!.
-She also appeared as judge on the RTÉ talent show You're a Star.
-In 2005 Katona starred her own reality show, My Fair Kerry, on ITV.
-From 2007 to 2010, she starred in five more reality shows on MTV UK about her life, rehab and bipolar disorder: Kerry Katona: Crazy in Love (2007), Kerry Katona: Whole Again (2008), Kerry Katona: What's The Problem?
-(2009), Kerry Katona: Coming Clean (2010) and Kerry Katona: The Next Chapter (2010).
-In 2009, she also attempted to become a contestant on Celebrity Big Brother 7 but she failed the required psychological tests.
+The same year, Katona began appearing in numerous advertisements for the supermarket chain Iceland.
+In 2005, Katona starred her own reality show, My Fair Kerry, on ITV.
+In 2008, she released her debut fragrance Outrageous.
+Katona notably appeared on the ITV daytime programme This Morning in October 2008, during which her speech was slurred and hosts Phillip Schofield and Fern Britton raised concerns about her welfare, to which Katona said was a result of medication she was taking.
+From 2008 to 2010, Katona starred in five reality shows on MTV UK about her life, rehab and bipolar disorder: Kerry Katona: Crazy in Love (2008), Kerry Katona: Whole Again (2008), Kerry Katona: What's The Problem?
+(2009), Kerry Katona: Coming Clean (2010).